- the Educational guidelines for the integrated system (Linee pedagogiche per il sistema integrato zerosei) that apply to the whole ECEC system (0-6)

 - the National guidelines for the early childhood education services (Orientamenti nazionali per i servizi educativi per l'infanzia) that apply to the ECEC services for younger children (0-3)

-- the National guidelines for the curriculum for pre-primary school and the first cycle of education’ (Indicazioni nazionali per il curricolo della scuola dell'infanzia e del primo ciclo d'istruzione) that apply to the ECEC system for older children (3-6) as updated by the National guidelines and new scenarios (Indicazioni nazionali e nuovi scenari) of 2018.
+- the National guidelines for the curriculum for pre-primary school and the first cycle of education’ (Indicazioni nazionali per il curricolo della scuola dell'infanzia e del primo ciclo d'istruzione) that apply to the ECEC system for older children (3-6).
+The document has been updated in 2018 with the publication of the National guidelines and new scenarios (Indicazioni nazionali e nuovi scenari) of 2018.

 The four documents are closely linked and must be read in an integrated way.

 Integrated ECEC system (0-6)

 The 'Educational guidelines for the integrated system' (Linee pedagogiche per il sistema integrato zerosei) provide the general framework for the educational and organisational aspects of the whole ECEC system.
 The document was published in January 2022.
 Even though the ECEC system is historically organised into two distinct segments and each ECEC phase has its own educational guidelines (please see below), the document offers the vision of a single educational path.